• Psychiatric evaluation without jumping to conclusions, and explained in plain English

 • Prescription writing when needed, with a light touch and full attention to pros and cons

-I share a pleasant Victorian suite located in the Laurel Heights (some call it Presidio Heights) neighborhood of San Francisco.
+I share a pleasant Victorian suite located in the Laurel Heights (some say Presidio Heights) neighborhood of San Francisco.
 My office is up a flight of carpeted stairs, on the second floor — no wheelchair access unfortunately.
 Several windows, shaded for your privacy, admit lots of natural sunlight.
 We have no receptionist or office staff.
 It's private, with a homey, non-medical feel.
-A psychiatrist and a psychologist occupy other offices down the hallway.
+A psychologist and another psychiatrist have offices down the hallway.

 On your first visit we'll meet for an hour, occasionally a little longer.
 I will want to hear in detail what's on your mind, and I'll also have questions to guide the discussion.
 I take written notes during the first visit, which I consider an evaluation session.
 By the end of the hour I can usually offer my impressions and recommendations for the next steps to take.
 Meanwhile, this first visit also gives you a feel for working with me.